The Life and Times of Hubert Brooks M.C. C.D.

 - Marie Joseph AlFred Montrose (b.
 Sep 23, 1903 St. John, Rolette Co., N.D.) (d.
 Dec.
 1979) - Joan Schafer's Dad.

-St. Paul, MN.
-The couple had two children; Joan Therese Plante and Nannette Jule Marie Plante.
+The couple had two children; Joan Therese Plante and Nannette Jule Plante.

-Joan Schaefer.
-Joan Plante married Earl John Schaefer in 1954 and divorced in 1993.
-The couple had 3 children; James, Kenneth, and Annelouise.
+Joan Marie Plante married Earl John Schaefer in 1954 and divorced in 1993.
+The couple had 3 children; James, Kenneth (who would marry Mary ?), and Annelouise (Anne would marry Scott Seaberg).

 - Joseph Ernest Fabius Wendell (although he went by the knickname "Duke") (b.
 Nov 30, 1906 St John, Rolette Co.
 N.D.) (d.
 Sep 1971)